 - salt & pepper

-Remove the stem.
+- Remove broccoli stem.
 Peel the outer layer of the stem and then slice into 1/4 inch thick pieces.
 Chop the broccoli florets into little bite sized bits - the smaller the florets the faster/crispier the broccoli.
 Add the sliced stems and florets to your lined pan.

 Can I roast broccoli from frozen?